Cool-Engr/Estate-AI-Assistant/README.md

 ### Technical Solution Overview

-The AI Real Estate Assistant implements a Retrieval-Augmented Generation system that combines the strengths of large language models with structured property data to provide intelligent property recommendations through natural conversation.
+The AI Real Estate Assistant implements a Retrieval-Augmented Generation (RAG) system that combines the strengths of large language models with structured property data to provide intelligent property recommendations through natural conversation.

 | Component | Implementation | Why We Chose It |
 |-----------|----------------|-----------------|